priceeth/priceeth.github.io/README.md

-# priceeth.github.io
+# Price of ETH, ETC, XBT

-Price of ETH, ETC, XBT
+A dashboard to track the price of ETH, ETC, XBT.